Duration

 2 weeksWeekly study

-The GRASP trial conducted by the Centre for Rehabilitation Research at the University of Oxford showed that a single GRASP best practice and advice session with a physiotherapist was likely to be cost-effective and is not significantly different in terms of clinical outcomes when compared with physiotherapy intervention of up to six face-to-face sessions.
+The GRASP randomised controlled clinical trial conducted at the University of Oxford showed that a single GRASP best practice advice session with a physiotherapist (the GRASP programme) was likely to be cost-effective.
+In terms of clinical outcomes, there was no evidence of a difference when compared with a physiotherapy intervention of up to six face-to-face sessions.

-The experts at the Centre for Rehabilitation Research will guide you through the GRASP programme.
+Clinicians and researchers from the GRASP trial will guide you step-by-step through the GRASP programme.

-At the end of the course, you’ll have the ability to administer the programme and minimise your patients’ pain through advice and exercise.
+With this knowledge, you’ll have the ability to use the programme and minimise your patients’ pain through advice and exercise.

-You’ll explore self-management advice and behaviour-change strategies to empower your patients with the tools to cope with the mental side effects of their pain and to help them exercise regularly.
+You’ll explore self-management advice and behaviour-change strategies to empower your patients with the tools to manage pain and exercise regularly.

-You’ll learn from a multidisciplinary team of physiotherapists, clinical academics, trial staff, and CBT practitioners.
+You’ll learn from a multidisciplinary team of physiotherapists, clinical academics, researchers, and CBT practitioners.

-With the expertise of these medical professionals, you’ll be empowered to implement the GRASP programme in your own practice to improve the lives of your patients.
+With the expertise of these health professionals and researchers, you’ll be empowered to implement the GRASP programme in your own practice to improve the lives of your patients.

 Syllabus